zopencommunity/meta/web/package_requests_server/README.md

 Requester name and organization are public only when the requester opts in.
 Contact email is never included by the public API; it is returned only from the admin endpoint and shown only in this protected console.

+## Discussion and activity

+Each package request has a public chronological timeline containing its creation, status changes, published community contributions, and verified maintainer posts.
+Community members can add a use case, offer testing or contribution help, share a technical note, or ask a question.
+These contributions enter a moderation queue and are not public until a maintainer publishes them.
+Maintainers can edit, publish, hide, or permanently delete a contribution and can post verified updates directly to the timeline.

+A community contribution may include an optional name, organization, and contact email.
+Public attribution is opt-in; contact email is always private to maintainers.
+On submission, the API returns a one-time edit token and stores only its SHA-256 hash.
+The browser retains that token locally so the author can edit or delete the contribution without an account.
+Editing a published contribution returns it to the moderation queue.
+Clearing browser storage or moving to another browser loses this self-service access, but an administrator can still edit or remove the post.

+Post bodies are rendered as plain text with safe HTTP(S) links.
+The API limits length and link count, applies per-IP submission throttling without storing IP addresses, and includes a honeypot field for simple bot filtering.
+This is a focused request discussion, not a general-purpose forum; the community Code of Conduct applies.

 Status changes are appended to the `request_events` audit table.
 A request also records its first acknowledgement and availability timestamps.